intelligenxe/.github/CONTRIBUTING.md

 ## Getting Started
 To develop a **generic Agentic RAG**, it is practical to begin with data from a specific use case.
 Once developed, the Agentic RAG can then be **generalized or adapted** for other applications.

 In our case, we will develop the Agentic RAG using the following use case: **designing the corporate strategy for a client company**.
-We will refer to this initial Agentic RAG as the **Strategist-MVP**
+As discussed above,we will refer to this initial Agentic RAG as the **Strategist-MVP**

 The following two repositories serve as preliminary examples.
 You may use either of them as a starting point and follow the corresponding MVP project for development.
 However, **we encourage you to create your own version from scratch, exploring alternative approaches and potential improvements as needed**.